amupitan/git-tech-desc/README.md

 Uh-oh!
 Our README file is gone!
 That’s actually a good thing.
 This means our README file has been committed and is no longer in the staging area.

-We have just gone through a complete workflow of a git repository.
+We have just gone through a complete workflow of a Git repository.
 Let’s add our `main.py` file to our repository and check the status of our repository.

 ![git add commit](/git_add_commit.png)